dackst/nayuta/notes.md

   * The Place Where The Planet Is (Where the Stars Rest - makes no sense, it's a place where the planet is not.
 Not that "Where the Stars Rest" makes much sense either)
   * Mythus (Mitos - explained above)
   * Administrator (Warden - dunno, I like administrator for its greater technological connotations, but also like warden for implying they act as protectors or guardians to the giant wildlife preservation that is Terra)
-  * Icon (Idol - "idol" is usable for personifications (like Noi and 'Zext') as well as religous images)
+  * Icon (Idol - "idol" is usable for personifications (like Noi and 'Zext') as well as religious images)

+---

 ## technical notes